tum-esm/em27-retrieval-pipeline/README.md

 ![](/docs/architecture.png)

-_This chart only the flow from automatic-upload to retrieval-outputs.
-The manual queue mentioned in the scheduling-section can take other inputs as well._
+_This chart only the flow from automatic upload to retrieval outputs.
+The manual queue mentioned in the scheduling section can take other inputs as well._

 <br/>